 What the Clinical Team Will Do

-- Assess your type of pain. - Choose the right medications at the right dose and time. - Review the effectiveness of the treatment and side effects that you may experience. - Repeat the process until your pain is manageable with minimal side effects.
+- Assess your type of pain. - Choose the right treatment, which may include medication. - Review the effectiveness of the treatment and side effects that you may experience. - Repeat the process until your pain is manageable with minimal side effects.